GeyserMC/GeyserWiki/_docs/geyser/packs.md

 or [custom blocks](/geyser/custom-blocks).

 - **Does Geyser convert Java edition resource packs?**
-Not currently, but it is planned.
+Not currently.
 For now, you would need to manually create a Bedrock edition resource pack equivalent.

 - **Can I allow players to choose resource packs themselves?**
 On most Bedrock platforms (except consoles), players are able to download and install resource packs on the client.